g126/hyper-protect-tutorials/HPVS-AttestationContractSignature.md

 The attestation matches and we now know the contract on the system is what we encrypted...

 ### Encrypting the Attestation Records
 However as discussed above the open records can be 'faked' so we'll now assume the role of the auditor and encrypt the attestation record.
 Note that since we're using encrypted records we need to change the workload script to output the `se-checksums.txt.enc` to the logs.
-To make it easier to identify I've also included the tag `***BEGIN se-checksums.txt.enc CAT DUMP***` to be outputed just before the encrypted output and a corresponding one after.
+To make it easier to identify I've also included the tag `***BEGIN se-checksums.txt.enc CAT DUMP***` to be outputted just before the encrypted output and a corresponding one after.

 1. Creating RSA key pair:
 ```